JavaScript is disabled. Please enable to continue!

 Commission Implementing Regulation (EU) No 828/2014

-• Purpose: This regulation establishes harmonized requirements for labelling food products as "gluten-free" or "very low gluten."
+• Purpose: This regulation establishes harmonized requirements for labeling food products as "gluten-free" or "very low gluten."

-• Gluten Limits: Foods labelled as "gluten-free" must contain no more than 20 mg/kg of gluten, while "very low gluten" products can contain between 20 mg/kg and 100 mg/kg.
+• Gluten Limits: Foods labeled as "gluten-free" must contain no more than 20 mg/kg of gluten, while "very low gluten" products can contain between 20 mg/kg and 100 mg/kg.

 • Scope: The regulation applies to both pre-packaged and non-pre-packaged foods, including those served in restaurants, expanding consumer protection for those with gluten intolerance